learn-co-curriculum/phase-4-deploying-rails-api-to-heroku/README.md

 - If your app failed to deploy at the build stage, make sure your local environment is set up correctly by following the steps at the beginning of this lesson.
-Check that you have the latest Ruby version, Bundler version, and ensure that Postgresql was installed successfully.
+Check that you have the latest versions of Ruby and Bundler, and ensure that Postgresql was installed successfully.
 - If you deployed successfully, but you ran into issues when you visited the site, make sure you migrated and seeded the database.
 Also, make sure that